Chemios/chemios/README.md

 ## 🎁 <a name="contributing"></a> Contributing

 We ❤️ contributors!
-The Chemios Framework came out of a senior design project at [NC State](https://www.ncsu.edu/) and is now maintained by Kobi Felton [@marcosfelt](https://github.com/marcosfelt) with help from
+The Chemios Framework came out of a senior design project at [NC State](https://www.ncsu.edu/) and is now maintained by Kobi Felton [@marcosfelt](https://github.com/marcosfelt).

 We are looking in particular for people to extend the framework to work with more types of laboratory equipment.
 Feel free to [email Kobi](mailto:kobi.c.f@gmail.com) if you're interested.
 If you already have some changes, please submit a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962).